-2. Keep a timesheet.
-If you’re not using a time tracking tool, then keeping a timesheet is the next best thing.
-This can be as simple as writing down the start and end time of each task every day.
+- Keep a timesheet.
+If you’re not using a time tracking tool, keeping a timesheet is the next best thing.
+This can be as simple as writing down the start and end times of each task every day.

-4. Make time tracking a habit.
-The best way to ensure that you track your time effectively is to make it into a habit.
+- Make time tracking a habit.
+The best way to ensure that you track your time effectively is to make it into a routine.
 You could do this first thing in the morning or last thing at night.
 Whatever the habit may be, schedule specific times every day to track your time, and make sure to stick to it.

 All of these tips can be made easier with the help of time tracking software — so let’s take a closer look.

 To make your project management significantly easier, you can use special software that helps to track time.
-Time tracking software is a program that monitors the time you spend on each task of your project.
+Time tracking software is a program that monitors the time you spend on each project task.
 It calculates the total time spent on the project and provides detailed reports on how it was distributed among different tasks.

 There are both paid and free time tracking software programs.
 The latter are usually limited in functionality and cannot be used for commercial purposes.
-Paid software, on the other hand, is more versatile and can be used for various purposes such as billing clients, tracking employee time, etc.
+On the other hand, paid software products are more versatile and can be used for various purposes, such as billing clients, tracking employee time, etc.

-The modern world is vastly different, and changes incredibly quickly.
-As the world around us has changed, it’s clear to see that the working world has changed with it.
+The modern world is vastly different and changes incredibly quickly.
+As the world around us has changed, it’s clear that the working world has changed.

 Let’s further discuss how to choose the right time tracking software for your own projects.

 As aforementioned, time tracking tools vary greatly in features, complexity, and pricing.
-It is important to determine which features are necessary for your project and which software can provide them without breaking the bank.
+Determining which features are necessary for your project and which software can provide them without breaking the bank is important.

 To find the tool that is most suited to your business and projects, begin by asking yourself the following questions: